rioncm/birdsong-frontend/docs/roadmap.md

 - [x] Clean up 5 minute windows to only show one record per species detected with a detection count (timeline endpoint updated in backend v1.x).

-- Add detail to detetction:
+- Add detail to detection:
     - [x] Image
+        - [ ] clicking thumbnail opens larger version in a "lightbox" sized to cover the timeline width.
     - [x] Short summary about species
+        - [ ] summary display limited to X charcters in timeline display ending with an elipse ... which is clickable show the full summary in view.
+More info link does not change.
-    - [ ] link to more information
+    - [x] link to more information
         - TBD: iNaturalist, Wikipedia, Cornel ??
         - Possible administrative setting in backend
     - [x] Update header